vanshiikasingh/COVID/README.md

 Through this dataset, I answered questions like:

-  -How does Global spread of virus look like?
+  -How does the Global spread of the virus look like?

   -How intensive the spread of the virus has been in the countries?

-  -Does COVID19 lockdowns and self- isolations in different countries have actually had impact on the virus transmission?
+  -Does COVID19 lockdowns and self- isolations in different countries have actually had an impact on the virus transmission?